-Certain legal matters relating to the offered securities will be passed upon for the trust and the grantor trust and the administrator by Thacher Proffitt & Wood LLP, New York, New York, and for the underwriters by Stroock & Stroock & Lavan LLP, New York, New York.
-Certain federal income tax and other matters will be passed upon for the trust and the grantor trust by Thacher Proffitt & Wood LLP, New York, New York.
+Certain legal matters relating to the offered notes will be passed upon for the trust and the administrator by Stroock & Stroock & Lavan LLP, New York, New York, and for the underwriters by McKee Nelson LLP.
+Certain federal income tax and other matters will be passed upon for the trust by Stroock & Stroock & Lavan LLP, New York, New York.